Panorama looking southward over Hill Ranch towards San Pablo Bay, taken by Carleton Watkins circa 1887.

 William McPherson Hill passed away.
 The Press Democrat described him as “One of Sonoma County’s Oldest Pioneers,” saying “he was at one time one of the foremost orchardists and vineyardists in the state,” and a “prominent Democrat.”

-Robert Potter Hill, William’s son, moved onto the ranch and, we presume, managed the vineyard throughout Prohibition.
+Robert Potter Hill, portrait drawing above, William’s son, moved onto the ranch and, we presume, managed the vineyard throughout Prohibition.
 That same year, Robert married Katherine (Kate) Donohue.
 The two of them lived at the ranch together for nearly thirty years.
 During his time at Old Hill Ranch, Robert’s occupation was recorded as ‘Farmer,’ ‘Grape Grower,’ ‘Fruit Grower,’ and ‘Vineyardist.’

 A tally book shows that Robert sold sixteen tons of Tokay grapes to Henry Chauvet for $5 per ton.